 - Develop and implement a measured and sustainable growth plan predicated on impact

 The Trust will initially consist of three sixth form colleges:

 - New College Doncaster (opened September 2017)

 - New College Bradford (opened September 2019)

 Post-16 provision (A levels and applied general BTEC qualifications) is our key strength.
 The Trust is keen to sponsor existing post-16 providers that would welcome the support that joining a multi-academy trust brings, and is keen to welcome other successful sixth form colleges into the Trust.

 The Trust is closely linked to the New Collaborative Teaching School Alliance – a partnership of over 30 schools and colleges, focusing on CPD, ITT, talent management and school to school improvement.
 The Trust brings significant experience of evaluating provision in other providers and helping to develop and support improvement strategies, drawing upon a number of Ofsted inspectors.

 Expanding the trust with schools and academies

-The Trust’s intention is for managed growth through a combination of free schools and sponsored academies.
-Our area of expertise is 16-19 and our three year strategy reflects growth in this phase, although there is a willingness to work in other phases as is the case in our Teaching School deployments.
+The Trust’s intention is for managed growth through a combination of free schools, sponsored academies and through academies which choose to join the Trust.
+Our area of expertise is 16-19 and our three year strategy reflects growth in this phase, although there is a desire to work in both the secondary and primary sectors due to the expertise we already have within the Teaching School Alliance other phases as is the case in our Teaching School deployments.